spectralDNS/shenfun/docs/source/poisson.rst

 The demo is implemented in
 a single Python file `dirichlet_poisson1D.py <https://github.com/spectralDNS/shenfun/blob/master/demo/dirichlet_poisson1D.py>`__, and the numerical method is is described in more detail by J. Shen :cite:`shen1` and :cite:`shen95`.

+Please note that there is also a `live version <https://mikaem.github.io/shenfun-demos/content/poisson.html>`__ of this demo, where you may play with the code interactively.

 .. _fig:ct0: